OctopusDeploy/docs/docs/getting-started/index.md

 #### Tentacle Agent

-When you deploy software to Windows servers, you need to install Tentacle Agent, a lightweight agent service, on your Windows servers so they can communicate with the Octopus server in either a listening or a polling mode.
+When you deploy to servers, running either Windows, Linux or Mac, you need to install the Tentacle Agent, a lightweight agent service, on your servers so they can communicate with the Octopus server in either a listening or a polling mode.
+A Tentacle Agent isn't required for deploying to Azure Web Apps, Kubernetes clusters, Azure Service Fabric and Azure Cloud Service targets.

 #### Lifecycle